certifiedloud/ansible-demo/README.md

 - __template__ used to pre-fill a template based on variables, then send the resulting file to the node

 Once you have a playbook written, ansible parses it and does your will on the target machine through ssh.

+# Let's give it a try

+The first thing you need to do is [install Ansible.](http://docs.ansible.com/intro_installation.html) Once you have it on your computer, the first thing you might want to try is running and _ad hoc_ command.
+This is the quicket way to see Ansible in action because you don't actually have to write a playbook.

+You do it like this `ansible <hosts> -m <module> -a "arguments"`

+For example, if we wanted to use an ad hoc command to update a specific package we'd do it like this:
+`ansible -m all -m apt -a "name=openssl update_cache=yes state=latest"`